AY2324S2-CS2113T-T09-4/User-Guide/CS2101/UserGuide_2101.md

 Afterwards, launch the CLI, `cd` to your Downloads folder, and run `java -jar pulsepilot.jar`.
 If Java has been installed correctly, and you are in the correct directory, PulsePilot will launch successfully.

-Your terminal should look like this below:
+Your terminal should look like this below, with PulsePilot asking for your name.

 ![Launching PulsePilot](img_2101/launch_pulsepilot.png)

+> 💡 PulsePilot is spaced themed, thus the space terms in the introduction it displays on screen! 🚀🚀

-> ❗ The output from PulsePilot is the same for macOS!
+> ❗ This process is the exact same for **both Windows and macOS!**

 ###### [Back to Installation](#installation)